Stacked currency bills and a smartphone showing WhatsApp chat — illustrating real-world WhatsApp bot pricing for small businesses in 2026

 What’s Changed in 2026

-Three things shifted this year that affect pricing:
+Four things shifted in 2026 that affect pricing:

 • LLM token costs dropped 40-60% across Claude and Gemini (Anthropic pricing updates 2026).
 AI-powered bots that cost $100/month in LLM calls in 2024 now cost $40-60/month.